 5. A question about defensive end Francis Kallon touched a favorite topic of Johnson’s – the interest of fans (and media) in how soon freshmen will play.

 “He’s got a great attitude.
 He works hard.
 This is his second year of football.
 Everybody wants to see these guys play right away.
 I get a kick out of it.
 It’s like somebody asking me about Vad Lee.
 Vad Lee’s a freshman, so let’s give up on him and move onto the next guy because he isn’t playing.
 Does anybody remember a guy named Joe Hamilton?
-I do, because I came down here in ’96 (as a first-year offensive coordinator at Navy) when Joe Hamilton was a sophomore (actually, a freshman) and we beat their pants off at Navy (a 36-26 win).
+I do, because I came down here in ’96 (as a second-year offensive coordinator at Navy) when Joe Hamilton was a sophomore (actually, a freshman) and we beat their pants off at Navy (a 36-26 win).
 He threw an interception for touchdowns and he went on to become a pretty good quarterback when he was a junior and senior, didn’t he?
 Maybe the best one ever here?”

 (Hamilton was 11-for-23 for 211 yards and threw two fourth-quarter interceptions, one of which was returned for a touchdown.)